1716757342/CatalyticMLLM/README.md

 ### Models & Weights (Hugging Face)

-Due to EMNLP2026’s double-blind policy, we were unable to identify a reliable way to release our checkpoints and dataset without risking the disclosure of personal or identifying information.
-To avoid potential desk rejection of the manuscript, we therefore choose to make the checkpoints publicly available after acceptance.
-Thank you for your understanding.

 | Directory | Name | Hugging Face Link |
 | --- | --- | --- |
 | `Qwen/` | Qwen2.5-VL-3B | https://huggingface.co/Qwen/Qwen2.5-3B-Instruct |